 - To develop a familiarity with relationships of human societies and environments through understanding of human ecology, culture and adaptation

 - To develop a sense of the relationships of economic activities and ecological relationships in a range of human societies

-To receive credit for ANTH 335, you must achieve a course composite grade of at least "D" (50 per cent) and a grade of at least 50 percent on the final examination.
+To receive credit for ANTH 335, you must achieve a course composite grade of at least D (50 percent) and a grade of at least D (50 percent) on the midterm and final examination.
 The weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.